What is gaslighting and what does it mean to gaslight someone

 Recently, I ran into a conflict with a friend.
 When I told my therapist about our conversation, my therapist informed me that I was being gaslighted.
 I was shocked, but it was finally starting to make sense — I decided to explore the concept of gaslighting more deeply.

-What is gaslighting
+What does gaslighting mean

 Simply, gaslighting is the act of manipulating someone into questioning his or her own sanity.
 It is a form of psychological manipulation in which a person or a group underhandedly interjects doubt in a chosen individual.
 This makes them question their own memory, perception, or judgment, and often evokes confusion, self-esteem, frustration, etc. It can be either direct or very subtle so it results in emotional abuse but not obviously abusive.